Cole-Stacy/First_Rep/README.md

 # First Repo
 Nothing Special In this Repo.
-Just Practice Javascript.
+Just Practice Javascript

+Labled by Chapter number and Small Description

 Starting from HTML, A sprinkle of CCS and File Managment.